qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 Some general things you can do with QIIME 2 are:

--  **Look at the data:** QIIME 2 has some a nice `taxa barplot visualizer <https://docs.qiime2.org/2018.6/plugins/available/taxa/barplot/?highlight=barplots#barplot-visualize-taxonomy-with-an-interactive-bar-plot>`__ to make visually exploring your data easy.
-You can also visualize your data on a PCoA plot with the `emperor <https://docs.qiime2.org/2018.6/plugins/available/emperor/plot/>`__ plugin (after calculating beta diversity between samples).
+-  **Look at the data:** QIIME 2 has some a nice :doc:`taxa barplot visualizer <../plugins/available/taxa/barplot/>` to make visually exploring your data easy.
+You can also visualize your data on a PCoA plot with the :doc:`emperor <../plugins/available/emperor/plot/>` plugin (after calculating beta diversity between samples).
--  **Build a phylogenetic tree:** QIIME 2 has a `phylogeny <https://docs.qiime2.org/2018.6/plugins/available/phylogeny/>`__ plugin with different tree-building methods.
+-  **Build a phylogenetic tree:** QIIME 2 has a :doc:`phylogeny <../plugins/available/phylogeny/index>` plugin with different tree-building methods.
--  **Calculate alpha diversity of your samples:** the `diversity plugin <https://docs.qiime2.org/2018.6/plugins/available/diversity/>`__ has many `alpha diversity metrics <https://forum.qiime2.org/t/alpha-and-beta-diversity-explanations-and-commands/2282>`__ available through the ``alpha`` and ``alpha-phylogenetic`` methods.
+-  **Calculate alpha diversity of your samples:** the :doc:`diversity plugin <../plugins/available/diversity/index>` has many `alpha diversity metrics <https://forum.qiime2.org/t/alpha-and-beta-diversity-explanations-and-commands/2282>`__ available through the ``alpha`` and ``alpha-phylogenetic`` methods.
--  **Calculate beta diversity between samples:** the `diversity plugin <https://docs.qiime2.org/2018.6/plugins/available/diversity/>`__ also has these metrics available in the ``beta``, ``beta-phylogenetic``, and ``beta-phylogenetic-alt`` methods.
+-  **Calculate beta diversity between samples:** the :doc:`diversity plugin <../plugins/available/diversity/index>` also has these metrics available in the ``beta``, ``beta-phylogenetic``, and ``beta-phylogenetic-alt`` methods.
 -  **Test for differences between samples**, through differential abundance or distribution testing: PERMANOVA, ANOSIM, ANCOM, and Gneiss are some of the relevant methods which are available in QIIME 2.
-PERMANOVA and ANOSIM can be done with the `beta-group-significance <https://docs.qiime2.org/2018.6/plugins/available/diversity/beta-group-significance/>`__ method in the ``diversity`` plugin.
-ANCOM is available in the `composition <https://docs.qiime2.org/2018.6/plugins/available/composition/>`__ plugin.
-Gneiss is available in the `gneiss <https://docs.qiime2.org/2018.6/plugins/available/gneiss/>`__ plugin, and has an associated tutorial, `"Differential abundance  analysis with gneiss" <https://docs.qiime2.org/2018.6/tutorials/gneiss/>`__.
+PERMANOVA and ANOSIM can be done with the :doc:`beta-group-significance <../plugins/available/diversity/beta-group-significance/>` method in the ``diversity`` plugin.
+ANCOM is available in the :doc:`composition <../plugins/available/composition/index>` plugin.
+Gneiss is available in the :doc:`gneiss <../plugins/available/gneiss/index>` plugin, and has an associated tutorial, :doc:`"Differential abundance  analysis with gneiss" <gneiss/>`.
--  **Build machine learning classifiers to make predictions:** the `q2-sample-classifier <https://docs.qiime2.org/2018.6/plugins/available/sample-classifier/>`__ plugin has several actions for these classifiers, and the associated `"Predicting sample metadata values with q2-sample-classifier" tutorial <https://docs.qiime2.org/2018.6/tutorials/sample-classifier/>`__ provides more details.
+-  **Build machine learning classifiers to make predictions:** the :doc:`q2-sample-classifier <../plugins/available/sample-classifier/index>` plugin has several actions for these classifiers, and the associated :doc:`"Predicting sample metadata values with q2-sample-classifier" tutorial <sample-classifier>` provides more details.

 Export the data
 ~~~~~~~~~~~~~~~

-If you're a veteran microbiome scientist and don't want to use QIIME 2 for your analyses, you can extract your feature table and sequences from the artifact using the `export <https://docs.qiime2.org/2018.6/tutorials/exporting/#exporting-data>`__ tool.
+If you're a veteran microbiome scientist and don't want to use QIIME 2 for your analyses, you can extract your feature table and sequences from the artifact using the :doc:`export <exporting>` tool.
-While ``export`` only outputs the data, the `extract <https://docs.qiime2.org/2018.6/tutorials/exporting/#exporting-versus-extracting>`__ tool allows you to also extract other metadata such as the citations, provenance etc.
+While ``export`` only outputs the data, the :ref:`extract <export vs extract>` tool allows you to also extract other metadata such as the citations, provenance etc.

 Note that this places generically named files (e.g. ``feature-table.txt``) into the output directory, so you may want to immediately rename the files to something more information (or somehow ensure that they stay in their original directory)!
-(**TODO: update this if the new 2018.8/whatever version lets you rename files**)
+(**TODO: does the new 2018.8 version let you rename files?**)

 You can also use the handy `qiime2R <https://github.com/jbisanz/qiime2R>`__ package to import QIIME 2 artifacts directly into R.